 Don't count Baby Boomers out just yet!
 Many Boomers still want to work because they enjoy it, yet others are financially not able to leave the work force at the same retirement age as the generation before them.
 At the end of 2019, about 20 percent of Americans over 65 were employed or looking for work, according to the U.S. Bureau of Labor Statistics (BLS).
+The labor force participation rate for workers age 75 and older is projected to be over 10% by 2026.

-Reach Boomers best through direct mail, blogs, long-form content, and on Facebook - where 70 percent of them have an account.
+Reach Boomers best through direct mail, blogs, long-form content, and on Facebook - where 78 percent of them have an account.